samuelgfeller/slim-example-project/docs/testing/testing-cheatsheet.md

 }
 ```

-#### Test malformed request body
+## Test and assert malformed request body example
 When the client makes a request and the body has not the right syntax (e.g. wrong key or invalid amount of keys).

-Here as well in order to not having to write multiple tests, I'm using a data provider:
+In order to not having to write multiple tests, I'm using a data provider:

 `tests/Provider/Client/ClientReadCaseProvider.php`
 ```php